 Regarding the classification of types of cruelty, physical abuse and aggression (Figures 1 and 2) were reported in 80% of the described cases.
 Among these, psychological abuse occurred concurrently in three cases.
 In one case, physical neglect was noted, while both physical and psychological neglect were observed concurrently in another case.
 Two additional cases were characterized as involving both physical and psychological neglect, with one of these also exhibiting psychological abuse of the animal.

 Fig. 1 - Photographic records of selected cases of animal cruelty monitored at the public veterinary care unit and grouped without pre-defined criteria.
-(A) Case 8; (B) Case 4; (C) Case 3.
+(A) Case 8; (B) Case 4; (C) Case 3

 Table 1 presents the main clinical and therapeutic aspects of the patients treated at the public veterinary care unit, as well as the identification of the perpetrator and the outcome of each case.
 In 70% of the animals treated, traumatic injuries of varying severity were identified and characterized, most of which affected the integumentary system and adjacent structures.
 Additionally, most of the animals presented dehydration, low body condition scores, and parasitic infestations of varying degrees.
 Surgical intervention was required in four cases, with three procedures performed at the veterinary emergency care unit and one referred to another veterinary clinic/hospital due to the complexity of the procedure.
 Two specific cases underwent forensic examination, during which the general physical condition and injuries were assessed, both carried out following judicial orders.